 - Normalizing legal status information

-It is a common observation that applicant/assignee names are available in varied formats such as with different entity types (E.g., Sumitomo chemical corporation, Sumitomo Chemical Co.
-Ltd.) or with misspelled names (e.g., Fitbit Inc., Freebit, Inc.).
-In addition to the normalization of such variations in the applicant/assignee information, XLSCOUT has also overcome the challenge of the unavailability of translated names.
+It is a common observation that applicant and assignee names are available in varied formats, such as with different entity types (e.g., Sumitomo Chemical Corporation, Sumitomo Chemical Co.
+Ltd.) or misspelled names (e.g., Fitbit, Inc., Freebit, Inc.).
+In addition to the normalization of such variations in the applicant and assignee information, XLSCOUT has also overcome the challenge of the unavailability of translated names.
 Owing to inconsistencies in assignee name information, for any analysis related to patent ownership data, the most important step is to be able to extract the relevant and accurate dataset.
 Many patent offices do not maintain translated applicant names and provide applicant names only in their native language.
 Such results often get missed out in the analysis as the majority of the users perform assignee/applicant search by giving only the English name as the input.
-XLSCOUT has developed a proprietary database maintaining correct translations of Company names.
+XLSCOUT has developed a proprietary database maintaining correct translations of company names.

-Another promising data field for patent analytics is the original/current owner of the patents as these two fields are very critical for tracking down competitors in any technology.
-The current and original owner of the patents can be identified by tracking down all the ownership transactions during the term of the patent and/or historical name changes.
-XLSCOUT algorithm processes all the legal transactions of a patent as well corporate name changes to provide the current and original owner of the patent as enriched data fields.
+Another promising data field for patent analytics is the original or current owner of the patents, as these two fields are very critical for tracking down competitors in any technology.
+The current and original owners of the patents can be identified by tracking down all the ownership transactions during the term of the patent and/or historical name changes.
+The XLSCOUT algorithm processes all the legal transactions of a patent, as well as corporate name changes, to provide the current and original owner of the patent as enriched data fields.

-Another important data point for patent analytics is family data, which indicates the geographical coverage of the invention protection.
+Another important data point for patent analytics is family data, which indicates the geographical coverage of the invention.
 Mostly, the patent family member analysis is based on the extended INPADOC family.
 However, the extended INPADOC family has some drawbacks.
 Priority numbers and application numbers from different patent offices are in different formats.
 As a result, the numbers are not normalized, and the necessary link between priority and/or application numbers is not formed.
 This results in many patent numbers having missing family information or showing no family members at all.
-XLSCOUT family overcomes this problem of missing links and provides accurate family information of patents.
-We have normalized the number formats and created direct/indirect links to identify all the family members of the patents.
+The XLSCOUT family overcomes this problem of missing links and provides accurate family information.
+We have normalized the number formats and created direct and indirect links to identify all the family members of the patents.

 The legal status is another critical data field for patent analytics.
-Legal events in patents of different countries are denoted by different titles.
-This implies that the legal event for a US patent and a CN patent can be the same.
+Legal events in different countries are denoted by different titles.
+This implies that the legal events for a US patent and a CN patent can be the same.
 While the text defining the legal event differs and can be interpreted in various ways.
-This makes it very difficult to standardize the legal event data of patents irrespective of the country.
+This makes it very difficult to standardize the legal event data of patents, irrespective of the country.
 As two separate fields, XLSCOUT provides standardized legal status information.
 The first is the patent’s simple legal status, and the second is its actual legal state.
-These fields explain why the patent is still alive or dead.
+These fields explain whether the patent is still alive or dead.
 E.g., if the simple legal status is dead, then the legal state could be expired, revoked, non-payment, etc.

-High quality data is the foundation of accurate data analytics.
-XLSCOUT realizes the importance of making informed business decisions from patent data analytics and has come up with verified accurate and enriched data for its customers.
-This will enable the users to derive actionable insights from analytics.
+High-quality data is the foundation of accurate data analytics.
+XLSCOUT realizes the importance of making informed business decisions from patent data analytics.
+And thus, has come up with verified accurate and enriched data for its customers.
+This will enable users to derive actionable insights from analytics.